JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 ## Sample Plugin

-To clarify how to develop plugins that create tool windows, consider the **toolWindow** sample plugin available in the [code_samples](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/tool_window) directory of the SDK documentation.
+To clarify how to develop plugins that create tool windows, consider the **toolWindow** sample plugin available in the [code samples](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/tool_window).

+See [Code Samples](code_samples.md) on how to set up and run the plugin.

 This plugin creates the **Sample Calendar** tool window that displays the system date, time and time zone.

-**To run the toolWindow plugin**

-1. Start IntelliJ IDEA and open the **tool_window** project saved into the [code_samples/tool_window](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/tool_window) directory.
-2. Ensure that the project settings are valid for the environment.
-   If necessary, modify the project settings.
-   To view or modify the project settings, open the [Project Structure](https://www.jetbrains.com/help/idea/project-structure-dialog.html) dialog.
-3. Run the plugin by choosing the **Run | Run** on the main menu.
-   If necessary, change the [Run/Debug Configurations](https://www.jetbrains.com/help/idea/run-debug-configuration-plugin.html).

-The plugin creates the **Sample Calendar** tool window.
 When opened, this tool window is similar to the following screen:

 ![Sample Calendar](sample_calendar.png)